compmem/compsy/README.md

 # COMPSY

-This repository contains the content for the course, an *Computational Methods in Psychology and Neuroscience*.
+This repository contains the content for the course *Computational Methods in Psychology and Neuroscience*.

 You can find the syllabus [here](syllabus/syllabus.pdf).